 The protocol layer, platform layer, and application layer are three of the layers that make up the blockchain technology stack.

 Other models (such as the OSI model) examine seven standardized communication levels among several computers.
 The blockchain combines several of these levels.
 At times, a different technological layer may show up.

 The layers mentioned below are likely to be impacted by digital assets, user interfaces, data streams, and perhaps even your internet service.
 Thus, we’ll continue to use the 3-layer mode:

 The base layer of the blockchain technology stack is the developed protocol suite.
 Consensus, communication, and security are all under its control.
 The protocol layer is the foundation of the blockchain, which is what makes this innovation so special.
 A database is what the blockchain would look like if it didn’t have a protocol layer.

 The blockchain software itself operates on the platform layer.
 This layer makes sure that information is irreversible and that payment transactions are safely documented.
 Additionally, it offers the framework for creating applications.

 The three most well-known platforms in this area are Hyperledger Fabric, Corda, and Ethereum.

 Although each platform has its own special capabilities, they all aim to provide a safe and effective means to capture and retain data.

 In the blockchain technology stack, all the activity takes place at the application layer.
 Here, payments are handled and smart contracts are carried out.

-Let it be through a wallet, a decentralized application, or another kind of program, users interface with blockchain there as well.
+Whether it is a wallet, a decentralized application, or another kind of program, users interface with blockchain there as well.
 For users to interface with the blockchain and conduct transactions on the network, the application layer is required.
 Without it, using the blockchain would not be possible.